MOvations/dotFiles/README.md

     for getting me setup with some great settings!

 Note:
-I implement 2 terminal settings (bash and zsh) as vscode and Windows Terminal will behave differently
+I implement 2 terminal settings (bash and zsh) as VScode and Windows Terminal will behave differently